oracle-livelabs/oci/oci-visualizer-path-analyzer/lab2/lab2.md

     ![cloudshell-n](images/cloudshell-n.png)

 4. If you have never used Cloud Shell before, Oracle will start the Instance with a Public network.
+We will update the access to the private network to establish reachability from the cloud console to the private ip addresses of each compute instance.

     * Default access

         ![cloudshell-public](images/cloudshell-public.png)

-        **Note**: This tutorial works on the assumption that you don't have a custom setup for your Cloud Shell deployment.
+        **Note**: This tutorial works on the assumption that you do not have a custom setup for your Cloud Shell deployment.
 If you do, adjust the guide below to not interfere with your existing setup.

 5. On the Cloud Shell deployment, click on the down arrow next to **Network:Public** and click **Private network definition list**.